chriskdon/FlockProto/ProjectManagement/TODO/BackendAPI.md

 **Backend API List**

-fasthash = Some hashing function that is very quick and simple. userhash = The result of fasthash(UserID + Email + RandomValue), RandomValue is stored in the User's Table.
-We may just end up using user ID for this.
+`fasthash = Some hashing function that is very quick and simple.`

+`userhash = The result of fasthash(UserID + Email + RandomValue), RandomValue is stored in the User's Table.`
+ - We may just end up using  UserID for this instead of a hash.

 *User*